 He is married to the former Karen Kennedy, and they have three children and two grandchildren.
 They reside in Wilmore, Kentucky.

-Music Director: Rev. Scott McPherson (Sterling, KS)
+Music Director: Rev. Scott McPherson (Anthony, KS)

 Organist: Jeff Harbin (Beaufort, SC)